 Gustavus now began to carry on his preparations with increased activity.
-By dint of constant exertion, a fleet, consisting of 30 ships of war, and 200 transports, was furnished with all necessaries from the different arsenals, and brought to an anchor near the city of Stockholm, where an army of 15,000 men was at the same time collected.
-The defence of the kingdom was entrusted to the national militia, and that of the recent acquisitions in Prussia to the Chancellor Oxenstiern, who was stationed in that province with 10,000 select troops.
-The king next appointed a council of regency to manage the affairs of the nation during his absence, the chief place in which was held by his brother-in-law, the Prince Palatine, John Cassimir, whom, as a necessary measure of precaution, he strictly enjoined not to suffer the queen to take any active part in the deliberations of the council.
+By dint of constant exertion, a fleet, consisting of thirty ships of war and two hundred transports, was furnished with all necessaries from the different arsenals, and brought to an anchor near the city of Stockholm, where an army of fifteen thousand men was at the same time collected, and commanded to be prepared to embark at an early opportunity.
+The defence of the kingdom was entrusted to the national militia, and that of the recent acquisitions in Prussia to the Chancellor Oxenstiern, who was stationed in that province with ten thousand select troops.
+The king next appointed a council of regency to manage the affairs of the nation during his absence, the chief place in which was held by his brother-in-law, the Prince Palatine, John Casimir, whom, as a necessary measure of precaution, he strictly enjoined not to suffer the queen to take any active part in the deliberations of the council.
 In order to secure the safety of his dominions on the side of Denmark, he confirmed, in a personal interview with Christian IV., the treaty of alliance already in existence between the two nations, and finally wrote to the Electoral College a detail of his grounds of complaint against the Emperor, requesting them at the same time to entreat Ferdinand to afford him the satisfaction he required.
 The electors answered in vague and general terms; and in their letter carefully avoided addressing him under his title as king, a slight of which Gustavus took but little notice when acknowledging the receipt of their communication.
 His real reply might be read in the immediate descent of Sir Alexander Leslie upon Rugen, an island in the vicinity of Stralsund, of which the king had commanded him to take possession.
-The imperial garrison, to whom its defence was intrusted, after an ineffectual resistance, embarking with precipitation on board their vessels, retired to Stettin; and the war between Sweden and the Empire was at length openly begun.
+The imperial garrison, to whom its defence was intrusted, after an ineffectual resistance, embarking with precipitation of board their vessels, retired to Stettin; and the war between Sweden and the Empire was at length openly begun.